 In it’s simplest form, mead is a fermented alcohol drink made with honey and water.
-Learn how to make mead at home with this one gallon mead recipe to try.
+Learn how to make mead at home with this mead recipe from Colleen at Grow Forage Cook Ferment.

 You may have heard some whispers and rumblings about mead lately, as how to make mead has become a bit of a hot topic.

 But, what is mead, anyway?
-In its simplest form, it’s a fermented alcohol drink made with honey and water, also sometimes called “honey wine.”
+In its simplest form, it’s a fermented alcohol drink made with honey and water, also sometimes called “honey wine” or melomel.

 Some historians claim that mead is the oldest form of alcohol created by humans, dating back thousands of years.

-If people back then could make mead, then we certainly can now, and it doesn’t have to be difficult.
+If people back then could figure out how to make mead, then we certainly can now, and it doesn’t have to be difficult.

 Small batch mead recipe